Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 1. A casual taxable person has to apply in FORM GST REG–11 for an extension before the expiry of the initial period of 90 days.

-2. The taxable person must also make an additional payment of estimated tax liability for the period for which the extension is sought following the same process as was done when obtaining registration.
+2. The taxable person must also pay an additional estimated tax liability for the period for which the extension is sought, following the same process as when obtaining registration.

-3. The additional amount has to be deposited in the electronic cash ledger to enable the extension.
+3. The person must, therefore, deposit the additional amount in the electronic cash ledger to enable the extension.

 Conclusion

 The casual taxpayer registration category provides flexibility for individuals and businesses whose income does not meet the standard business or company registration threshold.
-However, there are certain eligibility criteria and time limits that must be followed to maintain casual taxpayer status.
+However, casual taxpayers must meet certain eligibility criteria and adhere to time limits to maintain their status.

 Staying within the income limits and renewing registrations before the deadlines helps casual taxpayers avoid penalties or needing to change registration types.
 For many Australians, being classified as a casual taxpayer simplifies tax compliance while allowing supplementary income generation.